kataras/build-a-better-web-together/configuration.md

 		// Log turn it to false if you want to disable logger,
 		// Iris prints/logs ONLY errors, so be careful when you disable it Log bool

+        // Banner outputs the iris banner at startup
+        // Default is true
+        Banner bool

 		// Profile set to true to enable web pprof (debug profiling)
 		// Default is false, enabling makes available these 7 routes: